ibm-cloud-docs/power-iaas/global-replication-service.md

 {: locations-GRS}

 You can use the GRS location APIs to check about the locations that supports storage replication and their mapped location.
-For more information, see [GRS Location API docs]().
+For more information, see [GRS Location API docs (dummy link)]().

 ## Pricing for Global replication service